Frequent mistakes that novice writers make...

 Not everything you write needs to be described in intricate detail.
 Sometimes your reader prefers to create their own mental picture of a scene or character.
-In fact, sometimes omitting adjectives can make for stronger writing and leave your reader guessing.
+In fact, omitting adjectives can even make for stronger writing and leave your reader guessing.

 Try to avoid putting an adjective before every noun you use.
 For instance, don't write: Rob ran his large, calloused hands through his, stringy, shoulder-length hair and dramatically opened his big, grey eyes wide when he saw the svelte, beautiful blonde in the sleek red porsche crash into the gleaming motorbike.

 Ask yourself, does the reader need to know how long Rob's hair is, or that the motorbike is gleaming, or that the blonde is beautiful?
 Are any of these things a given?
 As a general rule any more than three adjectives is overkill.
 Often, adjectives are entirely unnecessary because the object being described is already associated with that adjective, e.g. The soft, blue, fluffy pillow ... pillows are generally soft.
 Sometimes, adjectives are just propping up verbs that could be stronger.

 2. Unnecessary adverbs

 Adverbs can usually be omitted, particularly when describing speech.
 Adverbs modify verbs, and they are best used only when it is necessary for the reader to know something specific about how the subject is performing an action.
 For example, "Sally was hanging up the washing reluctantly" is very different to "Sally was hanging up the washing dutifully."
 Rather than using an adverb, writing is often enhanced by the choice of a stronger, more appropriate verb.
 For example, not "He ran quickly," but "He sprinted."
 Not "She spoke haltingly," but "She stammered".